 According to recent reports from Mexican authorities and the University of South Florida’s Optical Oceanography Lab, the problem of sargassum seaweed washing up on Mexican coastlines is expected to be ‘alarming.’

-With tonnes of seaweed already cleared from popular beach destinations such as Cancun, Playa del Carmen, and Tulum, the Optical Oceanography Laboratory at the University of South Florida reported in its monthly bulletin that 2022 may be another year of high seaweed conditions following the disastrous year of 2018.
+With tonnes of seaweed already cleared from popular beach destinations such as Cancun, Playa del Carmen, and Tulum, the Optical Oceanography Laboratory at the University of South Florida reported in its monthly bulletin that 2023 may see a low to moderate seaweed conditions following the disastrous year of 2018 and 2019.

 How to check current sargassum conditions before planning a vacation?